 As we have a subscriber with Maltese heritage I have set out to learn a little more about this little island and who might have recorded its beauty on canvas.

 My research into art in Malta has led to the discovery of the Schranz Family of Artists through an exhibition (in early 2018) which was organised by Heritage Malta in collaboration with the Schranz family and the Schranz Bicentenary Committee.

 John J. Schranz, a descendant of Giovanni Schranz, has written a series of articles on the context in which the Schranz artists lived and worked.
-I want to read these articles before continuing with the Blog on the Schranz family of Artists.
-Hopefully I'll be back tomorrow with some more information.
+He was the mentor behind the exhibition.